 - The Supreme Court's jurisprudence on the scope of Right to life under Article 21 has largely been about incorporating socioeconomic rights contained in Part IV.
-But it has not focused on the individual's right to determine what the "good life" itself is. - There have been stray mentions of the right to choose by Supreme Court without fully articulating what they mean by - For instance, The Supreme Court overturned Naz Foundation in Suresh Kumar Koushal v Naz Foundation - (2014), refusing to even engage with the argument that LGBTQ persons may have rights.
+But it has not focused on the individual's right to determine what the "good life" itself is. - There have been stray mentions of the right to choose by Supreme Court without fully articulating what they mean by it. - For instance, The Supreme Court overturned Naz Foundation in Suresh Kumar Koushal v Naz Foundation (2014) refusing to even engage with the argument that I C